gnoppix/wiki-pages/src/content/docs/community/gnoppix.md

 * As a Gnoppix Member, you get discounts for subscriptions and licensed software through our partner system.

-* Shared access to our privacy based ASI (AI) online resources at http://ai.gnoppix.org  (temp. currently down do missing sponsor)
+* Free Access to our privacy based ASI Platform (AI) online resources at http://ai.gnoppix.org

+* Free Access to AI OpenAI compatible API and free access state of the art models like, Deepseek, Mistral, Gemini ...

 * You support the Gnoppix development.